How to Find the Best Neutral Running Shoes For You

 In fact, additional studies have found that shoes that have more cushion don't prevent running injuries caused by the impact of feet pounding on pavement.
 Additionally, shoes that are more stiff have actually been associated with a higher risk of injury.

-“Having worked in a running specialty store for three years, I can personally attest to the large number of people that are in the wrong type of shoe,” says Kopf.
-“Knowing whether you need a neutral-cushion or stability shoe is half the battle!”
+"Having worked in a running speciality store for three years, I can personally attest to the large number of people that are in the wrong type of shoe", says Kopf.
+"Knowing whether you need a neutral-cushion or stability shoe is half the battle!"

 Don't miss The Best Nike Running Shoes for High Arches!